 This AQAP was prepared by the Air Quality Team of Hammersmith & Fulham Council with the support and agreement of departments across the Council.
-Following a public consultation, this AQAP has been approved by the Leader of the Council and the Cabinet of Hammersmith & Fulham Council.
+Following a public consultation, and GLA review this AQAP has been approved by the Leader of the Council and the Cabinet of Hammersmith & Fulham Council.